 If your company offers an EAP program to employees, you may be interested in providing support groups.
 Eldercare Services helps organizations set up these programs and offers support group facilitators.
+If your organization is non-profit we offer this for no charge or a small honorarium.
+For profit businesses please ask about our reasonable fees.

 Selected list of topics: